practicingruby/practicing-ruby-paid/posts/v5/004-service-apis.md

 are even some clients that allow you to change the root URL of all the requests (ex:
 [Twidere](https://play.google.com/store/apps/details?id=org.mariotaku.twidere)),
-so that if rstat.us implemented the exact same parameters and return data, people could use those clients and tell them to request `http://rstat.us/statuses/user_timeline.json` instead and immediately have an rstat.us client.
-Even if rstat.us doesn't end up having that level of compatibility, if we offer an API in this same style, developers of other clients would already be familiar with how to use it in general.
+so that if rstat.us implemented the same parameters and response data, people could use those clients to interact with both Twitter and rstat.us.
+Even if rstat.us doesn't end up having this level of compatibility with Twitter's API, a close approximation to it would still feel a lot more familiar to client developers, which may encourage them to support rstat.us.

-But do we want to be coupled to Twitter's API design?
-If Twitter changes a parameter name, or a URL, or the structure of the data returned, and the clients update to handle that, the rstat.us use of those clients will break as well.
-One of the reasons rstat.us was started was to become less reliant on Twitter, after all.
+But is it really a good idea to be coupled to Twitter's API design?
+If Twitter changes a parameter name, or a URL, or the structure of the data returned, rstat.us will need to implement those changes or risk breaking its Twitter-compatible clients.
+Because one of the reasons rstat.us was developed was to reduce this kind of dependency of Twitter, this is a big price to pay, and hypermedia APIs can help guard against this kind of brittleness.

-In addition to flexibility in the exact representation provided by the server and consumable by the client, another advantage of a hypermedia API is that the media type used here is XHTML-- and we just so happen to already have an XHTML representation of rstat.us' functionality, the rstat.us web interface itself!
+In addition to flexibility in representation on both the client and server side, another advantage of a hypermedia API is that the it uses XHTML as its media type, and we just so happen to already have an XHTML representation of rstat.us' functionality: the web interface itself!
 If you take a look at the source of [http://rstat.us](http://rstat.us), you can see that the markup for an update contains the attribute values we've been talking about.
 We haven't made rstat.us completely compliant with the ALPS spec yet, but adding attributes to our existing output [has been fairly simple](https://github.com/hotsh/rstat.us/commit/4e234556c73426dc16526883661b3feb1e2f7d9f).
-Building out a Twitter-compatible JSON API would mean reimplementing an almost entirely separate interface to rstat.us' functionality that we would then need to maintain consistency with the core of rstat.us itself _as well as_ with Twitter.
+By contrast, building out a Twitter-compatible JSON API would mean reimplementing an almost entirely separate interface to rstat.us that would need to maintain a mapping between its core functionality and the external behavior of Twitter's API.

-But, looking at the source of http://rstat.us again, you'll also see a lot of other information in the source of the page.
+But looking at the source of http://rstat.us again, you'll also see a lot of other information in the source of the page.
 Most of it isn't needed for the use of the API, so we're transferring a lot of unnecessary data back and forth.
 The JSON responses are very compact in comparison; over time and with scale, this could make a difference in performance.

-Another concern I have is that some operations that are straightforward with a Twitter-style JSON API, such as getting one user's updates given their username, seem complex when following the ALPS spec.
-With the JSON API, there is a predefined URL with the username as a parameter, and the response would contain the user's updates.
+I am also concerned that some operations that are straightforward with a Twitter-style JSON API (such as getting one user's updates given their username) seem complex when following the ALPS spec.
+With the JSON API, there is a predefined URL with the username as a parameter, and the response contains the user's updates.
 With the ALPS spec, starting from the root URL (which is the only predefined URL in an ideal hypermedia API), we would need to do a minimum of 4 HTTP requests.
 That would lead to some very tedious client code: